RivaD2/reading-notes/structure-html.md

 ----

-##### The book *"HTML&CSS/Design and Build Website"* by Jon Duckett is a magical book that will walk you through how to build a site that is engaging.
+##### The book *"HTML&CSS/Design and Build Websites"* by Jon Duckett is a magical book that will walk you through how to build a site that is engaging.
 -------

 **So you wan't to learn how to program?
 Now what?
 You learn your ABC's, which in this case, is HTML or (hypertext markup langage).
 Let's dive in deeper:**